-- Jackfruit Curry - This is one of the most popular curries on my blog that always goes done well in my house too!
+- Jackfruit Curry - This is one of the most popular curries on my blog that always goes down well in my house too!
 Jackfruit is cooked in a creamy sauce with sweet potatoes, This curry is delicious!

 - Black Bean Enchiladas - cheesy black bean enchiladas packed with spinach and extra veggies.
 Smothered in a tasty sauce this is a great weeknight family dinner.

 Don't forget to subscribe to my newsletter to hear when I post a new recipe.
 I’m also on Instagram where I love seeing your photos of my recipes so don't forget to tag me there!